mreswick/fa21-cse110-lab4/expose/javascript/part2.md

 contents bewteen calls).

 ### Q5:
-Line 12 results in the following error:
+Line 12 results in the following error (from the test file *part2qs.js* in which I put the code for this question):

 part2qs.js:12 Uncaught ReferenceError: i is not defined
     at discountPrices (part2qs.js:12)